civican/legisinfo/44-1/bills/C-13/bill_text.md

 ### Section 47

-The Chief Human Resources Officer appointed under subsection 6(2.1) of the `Financial Administration Act` shall provide the Commissioner with any audit reports that are prepared under paragraph 46**(4)(c)**.
+The Chief Human Resources Officer appointed under subsection 6(2.1) of the `Financial Administration Act` shall provide the Commissioner with any audit reports that are prepared under paragraph 46(**3**)(c).

 ### Section 48

-The President of the Treasury Board shall, within such time as is reasonably practicable after the termination of each financial year, submit an annual report to Parliament on **the exercise of the Treasury Board's powers and the performance of its duties and functions conferred under this Act and** the status of programs relating to the official languages of Canada in the various federal institutions in respect of which it has responsibility under section 46.
+The President of the Treasury Board shall, within such time as is reasonably practicable after the termination of each financial year, submit an annual report to Parliament on the exercise of the Treasury Board's powers and the performance of its duties and functions conferred under this Act and the status of programs relating to the official languages of Canada in the various federal institutions in respect of which it has responsibility under section 46.

 ### Section 27